Five Points Arts Center offers a variety of instructed workshops for all ages, skill levels and abilities across a wide range of media and techniques.

 Ages: 18+

-Explore the playful, layered world of gel plate printing and discover how this versatile process can bring new life to your mixed media work.
-During the first two sessions, you’ll learn how to use a gel plate, brayer, acrylic paint, and a range of tools.
-In the final two sessions, you’ll transform your prints into unique abstract collages to create finished pieces that feel spontaneous, yet refined.
+Explore the playful, layered world of gel plate printing and discover how this versatile process can bring new depth and energy to your mixed media work.
+Using a variety of papers, stencils, texture tools, and acrylic paints, you’ll create richly layered prints filled with color, texture, and unexpected discoveries.You’ll learn how to work with a gel plate, brayer, and an assortment of mark making and texture tools to develop expressive surfaces and one of a kind printed papers.
+The possibilities are endless and often delightfully surprising.
+From there, you’ll transform your favorite prints into 1–3 unique abstract collages on wood panels, combining paint, paper, and other mixed media elements to create finished pieces that feel both spontaneous and refined.

 Ages: 18+